-Our vision is to create a Genomics and Bioinformatics cluster that is focused on biodiversity as the epitome of a multidisciplinary field as it lies at the interface of biology, computer science, engineering, mathematics, medicine and statistics.
-The term biodiversity conjures images of diverse plants and animals in lush tropical jungles, but in reality a majority of earth’s diversity comes from vast ecosystems of microbes colonizing soils, oceans and larger host organisms.
-This ecosystem includes your very own unique microbiome – or all of the bacteria, viruses and eukaryotes that live as part of your cellular community.
+The Genomics and Bioinformatics cluster is focused on biodiversity as the epitome of a multidisciplinary field as it lies at the interface of biology, computer science, engineering, mathematics, medicine and statistics.
+Biodiversity conjures images of diverse plants and animals in lush tropical jungles, but in reality a majority of earth’s diversity comes from vast ecosystems of microbes colonizing soils, oceans and larger host organisms.
+This ecosystem includes your very own unique microbiome – or all of the bacteria, viruses and eukaryotes that live in your body as part of your cellular community.
 Our genomes, evolutionary histories and health are intimately linked with our microbial communities, as are those of all other plants and animals.
 Thus, understanding genomics in a meaningful way, whether to explain the evolution of species in different regions of the world, human cancers and their causes, or the consequence of a disrupted microbiome causing illness, requires consideration of all the genetic units that are continually changing and interacting.

 UCF Colleges Involved in Genomics and Bioinformatics